Saffron Walden: Culture

-Audley End House – once one of the largest mansions in England – is now in the care of English Heritage and open to the public.
+Audley End House, once one of the largest mansions in England, is now in the care of English Heritage and is open to the public.
 During the summer months, picnic concerts and a last night in the style of the BBC Proms have been held in the grounds.
 Audley End Miniature Railway – originally built by Lord Braybrooke – is a 10+1/4 in gauge railway ride through woodland adjoining Audley End House.
 The track is 1.5 mi long and opened in 1964.

 Saffron Walden Museum, which was established in 1835 by Saffron Walden Natural History Society, is close to the town's castle.
 The museum had many benefactors from local families, including the Gibsons, Frys and Tukes.
-The first professional curator Guy Nathan Mayard, was appointed in 1889 and his son, also Guy Maynard, succeeded him as curator before moving on to Ipswich Museum.
+The first professional curator, Guy Nathan Mayard, was appointed in 1889 and his son, also Guy Maynard, succeeded him as curator before moving on to Ipswich Museum.
 It is still owned by the founding society – now Saffron Walden Museum Society – and is managed by Uttlesford District Council.
 The museum contains the stuffed remains of a lion named Wallace (1812 – 1838), said to have inspired Marriott Edgar's comic poem "The Lion and Albert".
+It is also home to the mummy of a 7 year old dating to the 3rd century AD.

 The Fry Art Gallery exhibits the work of artists who had an association with Saffron Walden and north west Essex, focusing on Great Bardfield Artists.
 The collection includes extensive artworks and supporting material by Edward Bawden, who lived in the town during the 1970s and 1980s, and Eric Ravilious.

 Saffron Hall, which is attached to Saffron Walden County High School, opened in 2013.
 The 730-seater venue came about as a result of a £10 million donation by an anonymous music loving donor.
 In 2014, former head of music at the Barbican Centre Angela Dixon became its director.

+Saffron Walden Market is a thriving market, with numerous local sellers trading goods, is held every Tuesday and Saturday (and Thursdays in the run up to Christmas); it is attended by local residents like Jamie Oliver.

 Sport and leisure

 The Anglo American playing fields, located close to Bridge End Gardens on Catons Lane, are home to the town's cricket club and were donated to Saffron Walden by the US forces after the war.
-Prior to that, Saffron Walden Cricket Club played on the town's common – with a history of cricket matches recorded back to 1757.
+Prior to that, Saffron Walden Cricket Club played on the town's common, with a history of cricket matches recorded back to 1757.
 A monument at the site commemorates the American airmen and people of Saffron Walden who died in the Second World War.